jayhansuh/COLAB-FILES/12lbs/README.md

 11. adapting CLIP model is not optimized for inference.
 It is not working in the `model.eval()` mode.
 It throws an integer error but I couldn't solve it yet.
 12. ~5GB GPU memory usage is too small for using A100 GPU.
 It is better to use V100 GPU for this model.
 Or, it might be a way to load multiple models working parallely in the same GPU memory, but I haven't figured it out yet.
 13. Overall ~20 hours of inference time was not expected initially.
+14. RegionCLIP does not work on the Google Colab environment which raise a pip install error which seems not obvious what is the issue.
+Also documentation seems to have many steps so it will be taking few extra days to make it running for the GRIT benchmark.
+Overall adapting CLIP is easy to use but having a poor performance and OWL ViT is great on performance but not based on CLIP(PyTorch) - they are based on Vision Transoformer using TensorFlow.

 ---
 # References